FrancisBanville/ms_interpreting_probabilities/README.md

 probability distribution of network properties can be obtained by measuring network structure across multiple randomly generated networks (@Poisot2016Structure).
-This method enables the representation of the variability of network structure, albeit with potential biases when connectance is low (@Poisot2014WheEco, @Chagnon2015ChaTop).
+This method enables the representation of the variability of network structure, albeit with possible biases when connectance is low (@Poisot2014WheEco, @Chagnon2015ChaTop).
 Employing this strategy to generate binary networks under a null model facilitates null hypothesis significance testing, wherein the observed measure is compared against the